wkorol/recruitment-task/README.md

 To start project just run command `make start` and if you have good prepared environment - everything will be created automatically

 ## Check website
-After start just go to your web browser and enter `localhost:8000`
+After start just go to your web browser and enter `localhost:8000` and login with credentials `login: admin` and `password: test`

+## Test command
+To run tests please run command `make test`

 ## Starting and stopping project
 To start project after you built it just run command `make up` to start containers and to stop them just use `make down`, for rest commands just check `cat Makefile`

-Sure!
-Here is a simple API documentation for the `LoginController` class based on the provided PHP code.
-This documentation assumes a RESTful API and covers the endpoints `login`, `logout`, and `isLoggedIn`.

 ## More Makefile Commands
 If you want to check the other commands, just check [Makefile](Makefile)